jswoboda/ISRSpectrum/README.md

 pip install -e .
 ```

 ## Code Examples

-In order to create the spectrums, assuming the user installed the code, first import the ISRSpectrum class and create an instanstance of the class.
+In order to create the spectrums, assuming the user installed the code, first import the ISRSpectrum class and create an instance of the class.

 ```python
 import numpy as np